Counting rational points on a Grassmannian: Introduction

 \subsection{Applications}

 Below we demonstrate a few immediate applications of Theorem \ref{thm:main} and the techniques used in its proof.
 Its main strength lies in the fact that it counts all the sublattices, and that it provides information regardless of how skewed the given lattice is, in particular relative to $H$.
-In comparison, its precedent Theorem \ref{thm:thunder} misses the sublattices contained in $L^{(|-d)}$, and thus it does not say anything about the lattices for which $\det L / \det L^{(|-d)} > H$.
+In comparison, its precedent Theorem \ref{thm:thunder} misses the sublattices that nontrivially intersect $\lat L_{n-d}$, and thus it does not say anything about the lattices for which $\det \lat L / \det \lat L_{n-d} > H$.

 We expect there to be more uses of Theorem \ref{thm:main}; for instance, see a recent work of Le Boudec (\cite{leb}), which employs the $d=1$ case (due to Schmidt (\cite{Sch}), see \eqref{eq:case1} below) as the main device.